isabella232/studio-appstore-service/README.md

 # studio-appstore-service
-Home for the appstore service used from Studio 2021 onwards for searching and installing plugins.
+This is the home for the appstore service used by SDL Trados Studio 2021 onwards for searching and installing plugins.

 ## Table of contents